danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

     };
     charRNN.generate(data, gotData);
 ...
 }
 ```
-Second, we will gather the data from the seed text (inside the text input), temperature value (from the slider) and the length of the predictive text (another slider).

-These data will be passed to the charRNN's method: `charRNN.generate()` in order to process the seed text with the pre-trained model.
-After the process is completed, then it will run the function `gotdata`.
+Finally, the result will be displayed on the screen with the `gotData()` function.

 ```javascript
 function gotData(err, result) {